theidealist101/subnodeica/README.md

 - Custom mapgen supporting biomes of different terrain shapes and heights
 - Several major biomes: Safe Shallows, Kelp Forest, Grassy Plateaus, each with their own terrain and resources
-- A crafting system using the fabricator, not many recipes exist yet but it is easily extendable
+- An easily extendable crafting system using the fabricator
 - Most of the mobs inhabiting the aforementioned biomes, with their own behaviours made using the Mobkit API
 - A basic version of Lifepod 5 which the player spawns within
 - A working custom inventory and HUD with hunger and thirst
 - Navigational features including beacons, depth meter and compass
+- One vehicle, the Seamoth, craftable using a mobile vehicle bay

 Goals
 -----